JohnG112358/DALI-Machine-Learning-Challenge/README.md

 ### John Guerrerio

 This repository contains my code for the machine learning challenge for the DALI 2024 winter application.
-I chose to analyze the Superstore Dataset.
+I chose to analyze the Superstore Dataset.\
+\
+All files were written in Python 3.10

 ## Files
 - exploratoryAnalysis: Basic exploratory analysis of the superstore dataset to get a better feel for the dataset and get